SAP/spartacus-docs/_pages/telco/tua-pre-release-notes-next1.md

 title: Pre-Release Information
 ---

-This document describes the contents of the latest pre-release of Spartacus libraries, such as `next` and `rc` libraries.
+This document describes the contents of the pre-release of Spartacus libraries, such as `next` and `rc` libraries.

 _Last updated May 18, 2020 by Deborah Cholmeley-Jones, Solution Owner, TUA Spartacus_